-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness compared to the All-student group who are at 75.9% for the DASS graduation rate.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness who are also students with disabilities, when compared to the All-student group who are at 75.9% for the DASS graduation rate.
 We examined the needs of our students who are behind in their coursework and credits.
 They are behind for a variety of reasons and many obstacles need to be addressed before they graduate successfully.
-Teachers, students, and parents provided feedback indicating that they support the high-value counselors bring to their students. identify students' socio-emotional needs, incorporate counseling services to support students' well-being, and create a positive learning environment.
-Counselors will be principally directed to promote high expectations and provide guidance toward graduation.
+Teachers, students, and parents provided feedback indicating that they support the high-value counselors bring to their students.
+Scope: Schoolwide graduation.
 Counselors will promote a positive working relationship and will connect frequently with high-needs students, to help meet social-emotional needs.
 They will use programs like the Science of Hope, which promotes intrinsic motivation and guides students to achieve their graduation goals.
-We expect them to increase each year.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.
-Scope: Schoolwide Counselors are a critical factor in helping students graduate.
-Counselors will provide additional counseling and social-emotional support for English Learners, LTEL, low-income and foster youth students, and students with disabilities.
+Counselors are a critical factor in helping students graduate.
+Counselors will provide additional counseling and social-emotional support for English learners, LTEL, low-income and foster youth students, and students with disabilities.
 Counseling occurs weekly for our high-needs students.
 There are also multiple ways for counselors to connect with students such as one-on-one, group meetings, and home visits.
 Counselors are continually in contact with teachers and parents to help monitor the progress of students.
 We expect to continue providing counselors, who help address obstacles to graduation that students with disabilities who are also English learners, low-income, and/or foster youth students have; however, because we expect that all students could benefit, this action is provided on an LEA-wide basis.
+We expect them to increase each year.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.
+1.5 Action: Student activities that increase learning efforts Need: To address this need, we will improve the coordination of integrated services, targeted academic interventions like tutoring and literacy intervention, and increase opportunities for social connection and community building.
+Additionally, We will closely monitor progress on our credit completion rates for all of our student groups, especially English